UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_05.md

 title: 'module3_05'
 ---

-# Pushing changes from a remote repository
+# PUSHing changes from a remote repository

 ---
 ## Pushing the commit to send the changes to the remote repository on GitHub